reeceholland/ros2_fault_injection/README.md

 ## Scenario YAML

-A scenario defines one or more injectors and the faults assigned to them.
+A scenario defines one or more injectors, the faults assigned to them, and optional assertions for expected outcomes.

 ```yaml
 injectors: